You’ve spent the last few months preparing for fatherhood. After the congratulations have faded, you are in for some changes!

 If you are wondering how fatherhood changes a man, then read on!

 How Fatherhood Changes a Man – 6 Ways

 Your brain and hormones will change biologically, assisting you in some of the preparation jobs.
 New dads will experience an increase in various hormones, including prolactin, estrogen, glucocorticoids, and, most critically, oxytocin, much like their partners (the love hormone).

-In addition, some studies show that new fathers’ brains may actually grow new neurons.
-Your brain is literally developing new connections and pathways to meet your new normal as a dad, helping you rise to the challenge of parenthood.
+In addition, some studies show that new fathers’ brains may grow new neurons.
+Your brain is developing new connections and pathways to meet your new normal as a dad, helping you rise to the challenge of parenthood.

 It’s not just your brain and your body chemistry that will change.
 You will notice adjustments in your thoughts, behaviors, priorities, and more.

 Here are six ways fatherhood changes a man so you know what to expect.